end2endzone/end2endzone-hugo/jekyll-export/_posts/blog/2016-08-04-csvplot-a-command-line-script-which-uses-microsoft-excel-to-plot-a-graph-from-a-comma-separated-values-csv-file.md

 ## Apple Share Prices

 The following example show the Apple Share Prices closing value over the year 2015.
 The data is provided by Nasdaq at the following address: <http://www.nasdaq.com/symbol/aapl/historical>.

 The CSV data can be downloaded here: {{% download old-id="2212" href="/wp-content/uploads/2016/08/Apple-Share-Prices-over-time-2015.csv" %}}Apple-Share-Prices-over-time-2015.csv{{% /download %}}

 [![Apple Share Prices over time (2015) plot using cvsplot](/wp-content/uploads/2016/08/Apple-Share-Prices-over-time-2015.png "Apple Share Prices over time (2015) plot using cvsplot")](/wp-content/uploads/2016/08/Apple-Share-Prices-over-time-2015.png)

 ## Car Engine Model

 The following show a hypothetical car engine model which speed increase of decrease over time based on the feedback of the gas pedal.

 The CSV data can be downloaded here: {{% download old-id="2214" href="/wp-content/uploads/2016/08/CarEngineModel.csv" %}}CarEngineModel.csv{{% /download %}}

 [![Car Engine Model plot using cvsplot](/wp-content/uploads/2016/07/csvplot.CarEngineModel.png "Car Engine Model plot using cvsplot")](/wp-content/uploads/2016/07/csvplot.CarEngineModel.png)

 ## Sin(x), Cos(x) and Log(x)

 The following show a graph of sin(), cos() and log() function in Excel.

-The CSV data can be downloaded here: {{% download old-id="2216" href="/wp-content/uploads/2016/08/sinxcosxlogx.csv" %}}sinxcosxlogx.csv{{% /download %}}
+The CSV data can be downloaded here:
+{{% download old-id="2216" href="/wp-content/uploads/2016/08/sinxcosxlogx.csv" %}}sinxcosxlogx.csv{{% /download %}}

 [![sin(x), cos(x) & log(x) plot using cvsplot](/wp-content/uploads/2016/08/sinxcosxlogx.png "sin(x), cos(x) & log(x) plot using cvsplot")](/wp-content/uploads/2016/08/sinxcosxlogx.png)

 # License

 This library is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 3.0 of the License, or (at your option) any later version.

 This library is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License (LGPL-3.0) for more details.

-You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA **DISCLAIMER:**This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.
+You should have received a copy of the GNU Lesser General Public License along with this library; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA

+**DISCLAIMER:**
+This software is furnished "as is", without technical support, and with no warranty, express or implied, as to its usefulness for any purpose.

 # Download

-You can download ***csvplot*** by clicking on the following link: Please note that download links are now deprecated.
+You can download ***csvplot*** by clicking on the following link:

+{{< pleasenote >}}
+  Please note that download links are now deprecated.
 Binary version of **csvplot** can be downloaded from the project's [Release page](http://github.com/end2endzone/csvplot/releases/latest).
+{{< /pleasenote >}}